zy-fang/REBET/data/README.md

 Each dataset contains data and meta.
 Data represents the gene expression matrix with samples in columns and genes in rows, and the label in META represents the true label.

+All the datasets are downloaded from GEO database.